 If traveling by plane:

-Please contact the St. Jude Travel Office to book your hotel once you have responded to the travel RSVP request.
-You will receive a travel itinerary approximately five days before your travel date.
+Please contact the St. Jude Travel Office to book hotel reservations.
+You will receive a travel itinerary.
 You will need to review your travel itinerary and approve the information.

 Adviser travel tips

 Review and approve your airline travel itinerary.
 It has your:

 St. Jude Travel Office: 901.595.5000